anderslarssonvbg/fiber-api/README.md

 Content-Type: application/json

 {
-	"fromAddressId": "ABC123",
+	"fromPointId": "ABC123",
-	"toAddressId": "ABC789", // "may be set to null if any product only requires one address" "fromNode": null, // "if from is specified as a node instead of an address" "toNode": null, // "if to is specified as a node instead of an address" "fromComment": "", // "if an additional comment for the from point could be useful for the supplier" "toComment": "", // "if an additional comment for the to point could be useful for the supplier" "redundancyType": "Full", // "'None', 'Normal', 'Full'"
+	"toPointId": "ABC789", // "may be set to null if any product only requires one address" "fromComment": "", // "if an additional comment for the from point could be useful for the supplier" "toComment": "", // "if an additional comment for the to point could be useful for the supplier" "redundancyType": "Full", // "'None', 'Normal', 'Full'"